 3. To Find Warmth During Cold Winter Nights

 Birds murmurate and fly back to their roosts more during the winter months from October to March.
-This happens a lot during the evenings when the temperature begins to drop drastically.
+This happens often during the evenings when the temperature drops drastically.

 In response, Starlings love to gather in murmurations to keep warm!